Fernant History, Family Crest & Coats of Arms

-Important Dates for the Fernant family
+Early History of the Fernant family

 This web page shows only a small excerpt of our Fernant research.
 Another 149 words (11 lines of text) covering the years 1030, 1229, 1236, 1249, 1577, 1625, 1621, 1622, 1605, 1676, 1660, 1676, 1665, 1721, 1715 and 1721 are included under the topic Early Fernant History in all our PDF Extended History products and printed products wherever possible.